 c) Prospective members will join the choir by paying the weekly donation fee for each session they attend.
 If they decide to continue coming to choir, they also need to pay the termly subscription fee.
 Prospective members can attend for up to a term before committing to membership.

-d) Only members who have paid membership will be allowed to vote at the AGM or other general meetings.
+d) Only Full Members who have paid membership will be allowed to vote at the AGM or other general meetings.

 e) Membership will be payable at least termly.
 New members joining in the middle of a term will pay membership at the beginning of the next.